Table of Contents

 If you want to provide a little more action with your electronic cat toys, HEXBUG has the answer.
 Two different modes allow young and old cats to enjoy the toy equally, engaging their hunt skills to the fullest.
 The soft fur houses a wiggling tail, floppy ears, random movements, and careful navigation around obstacles.
 You even get batteries included!

 The downsides?
 The mouse is small, so supervise play to make sure your cat doesn’t lose their “prey” under inconvenient furniture.
 Also, the wheels don’t work well on carpets, so you’re confined to hard surfaces.
-There’s no automatic shut-off, so if you want to conserve battery life, you need to switch the electronic cat toy off when your cat takes a break.
+Finally, there’s no automatic shut-off, so if you want to conserve battery life, you need to switch the electronic cat toy off when your cat takes a break.

 Does your cat prefer tiny prey?
 HEXBUG came up with the perfect solution.
 The Nano option satisfies the most active insect-catcher.
 Vibration technology keeps the tiny “bug” moving in erratic patterns.
 It can even right itself and back out of corners – feats most electronic cat toys fail at!
 A trailing piece of fleece enhances the chase even more.
 The battery comes installed, ready for your cat to get started with play.
 I picked up one of these at a conference, and I was shocked at how big a hit it turned out to be.
 My cats love it!
 I have to rescue the poor thing to force them to take a break!